nftchance/nft-nondilutive/README.md

 Non-dilutive 721 tokens can exist.
 Teams can easily build around this concept.
 Teams can additionally  still monetize the going ons and hard work of their team.
 However, that does not need to come at the cost of their holders.
 As it stands every token drop following the initial is a holder mining experience in which every single holders is impacted by the lower market concentration of liquidty and attention.

-I didn't bother optimizing the base 721 contracts.
+I didn't bother optimizing the base 721 contract nor any of the primary functionality.
+Readability > gas in this case as this is not a repository I will be launching and instead is purely a conversational/open-source option that you can utilize.

 If this actually ends up being seen by more than 5 people I'll update that.